CUBRID/cubrid-manual/en/ha.rst

 .. note::

-    This document describes the HA configuration in CUBRID 2008 R4.1 Patch 2 or later versions.
+    This document describes the HA configuration in CUBRID 9.2 or later versions.
 Note that the previous versions have different settings.
-For example, **cubrid_ha.conf** is only available in CUBRID 2008 R4.0 or later. **ha_make_slavedb.sh** describes CUBRID 2008 R4.1 Patch 2 or later.
+For example, **cubrid_ha.conf** is only available in CUBRID 2008 R4.0 or later. **ha_make_slavedb.sh** is introduced from CUBRID 2008 R4.1 Patch 2 or later.

 .. _quick-server-config: